-I am a fourth year undergraduate student at New York University seeking to apply my knowledge and keen interest in International Politics and Humanitarian Justice within the broader legal framework of the world.
+Seeking to apply my knowledge and keen interest in International Politics and Humanitarian Justice within the broader legal framework of the world.

-Raised between the US and the Middle East I've had the privilege of developing bountiful knowledge regarding the political systems, legal frameworks, and cultures of both spaces - allowing me to offer an extremely valuable perspective regarding socio-political issues present within both regions.
+Raised between the US and the Middle East, I've had the privilege of developing bountiful knowledge regarding the political systems, legal frameworks, and cultures of both spaces - allowing me to offer an extremely valuable perspective regarding socio-political issues present within both regions.

 Comment Wall (1 comment)

 You need to be a member of Global Ethics Network to add comments!

 How is everything with you, I picked interest on you after going through your short profile and deemed it necessary to write you immediately.
 I have something very vital to disclose to you, but I found it difficult to express myself here, since it's a public site.Could you please get back to me on:(firstname.lastname@example.org ) for the full details.

 Jeffrey Kahn, director of the Johns Hopkins Berman Institute for Bioethics, discusses the many governance issues connected to gene editing.
 Plus, he gives a first-hand account of an historic conference in Hong Kong last year in which Dr. He Jiankui shared his research on the birth of the world's first germline genetically engineered babies.
 What's the future of the governance of this emerging technology?

 Astute observers of U.S. foreign policy have been making the case, as we move into the 2020 elections, not to see the interruptions in the flow of U.S. foreign policy solely as a result of the personality and foibles of the current occupant of 1600 Pennsylvania Avenue, writes Senior Fellow Nikolas Gvosdev.
 Ian Bremmer and Colin Dueck expand on this thought.